megahall/sdn_sensor/README.md

 the apparently unpreventable.
 To accomplish this, several knowledge sources and technologies are combined in a single codebase:

-* Threat Intelligence IOCs (Indicators of Compromise), such as known malicious IPs, DNS Domains, URLs, Email Addresses, and File Hashes,
+* Threat Intelligence IOC's (Indicators of Compromise), such as known malicious IP's, DNS Domains, URL's, Email Addresses, and File Hashes,
 * SDN-based (software defined networking) user-space packet processing, which allows many gigabits per second of traffic or management metadata to be inspected at line rate, based on Intel DPDK (Data Plane Development Kit),
-* high-bandwidth low-latency message queueing, used for years in stock markets and other major world financial transaction processing systems,
+* high-bandwidth low-latency message queuing, used for years in stock markets and other major world financial transaction processing systems,
 * low-latency in-memory streaming database, ESP (event stream processing), and CEP (complex event processing) engines, designed to dig through huge volumes